jessfraz/blog/content/post/battery-day.md

 A typical cathode process starts with the metal from the mine being turned into an intermediate material called metal sulfate, which, in turn, is processed again.
-The Tesla team removed the intermediate step of turning the metal into metal sulfate along which a bunch of other unnecessary steps.
+The Tesla team removed the intermediate step of turning the metal into metal sulfate along with a bunch of other unnecessary steps.
 They also localized the cathode materials to the US, which decreased the number of miles required for the materials to travel.
 This leads to a 66% reduction in CapEx investment, a 76% reduction in process cost, and zero wastewater.
 The cathode